 An auction is an unconditional sale.
 Ensure that you read and fully understand the auction terms and conditions prior to bidding, and ask a real estate agent if you have any questions.
 These conditions will always be displayed at an auction and can also be found on the NSW Fair Trading Website.

 It is a good idea to arrive early to see how the auction room is set up and secure a seat where you can be easily seen by the auctioneer.
 Placing “confident bids” is also recommend as it will help give other people the impression that you are very serious about the property and have a lot of money that you are willing to spend.
 Being a confident bidder also means that you speak clearly and loudly (without screaming), have open body langue and try to bid in larger increments.

-For more information about upcoming auctions in the Illawarra visit the MMJ website or talk to one of our expert real estate agents for professional, honest advice.
+For more information about our upcoming auctions visit the MMJ website or talk to one of our expert real estate agents for professional, honest auction advice.